-"We're good, and my crew are keeping me busy."
-Sometimes I would even expand and say things like, "the children are doing great, full of energy and excitement as you would expect."Other times, I would say, "we are good, and the children are chopping life."
+“We’re good, and my crew (our children) are keeping me busy.”
+Sometimes I would even expand and say things like, “the children are doing great, full of energy and excitement as you would expect.“Other times, I would say, “we are good, and the children are chopping life.”

 “Thank you for asking how I am doing.
 I am grateful for God’s daily dose of grace.”